salilab/imp/modules/parallel/README.md

 tolerant; if a slave fails, any tasks running on that slave are automatically moved to another slave.

-To use the module, first create a Manager object.
+To use the module, first create a \link IMP::parallel::Manager Manager\endlink object.
 Add one or more slaves to the Manager using its
-\link IMP::parallel::Manager.add_slave() add_slave()\endlink method (example slaves are LocalSlave, which simply starts another IMP process on the same machine as the master, and SGEQsubSlaveArray, which starts an array of multiple slaves on a Sun GridEngine cluster).
-Next, call the Manager.get_context() method, which creates and returns a new Context object.
+\link IMP::parallel::Manager.add_slave() add_slave()\endlink method (example slaves are
+\link IMP::parallel::LocalSlave LocalSlave\endlink, which simply starts another IMP process on the same machine as the master, and
+\link IMP::parallel::SGEQsubSlaveArray SGEQsubSlaveArray\endlink, which starts
+an array of multiple slaves on a Sun GridEngine cluster).
+Next, call the
+\link IMP::parallel::Manager.get_context() get_context()\endlink
+method, which creates and returns a new
+\link IMP::parallel::Context Context\endlink object.
+Add tasks to the Context with the
+\link IMP::parallel::Context.add_task() Context.add_task()\endlink method
+(each task is
+simply a Python function or other callable object).
+Finally, call
+\link IMP::parallel::Context.get_results_unordered() Context.get_results_unordered()\endlink to
-Add tasks to the Context with the Context.add_task() method (each task is simply a Python function or other callable object).
-Finally, call Context.get_results_unordered() to send the tasks out to the slaves (a slave only runs a single task at a time;
+send the tasks out to the slaves (a slave only runs a single task at a time;
 if there are more tasks than slaves later tasks will be queued until a slave is done with an earlier task).
 This method returns the results from each task